arpan2711/adv-python/adv_examples.md

  **Link**: langchain/parser.py

-**Comments**: zip(tabs, tab_panels) combines the iterables tabs and tab_panels element-wise into tuples.
+**Lines**: **Comments**: zip(tabs, tab_panels) combines the iterables tabs and tab_panels element-wise into tuples.
 Each tuple contains one element from tabs and one element from tab_panels, paired up based on their position.

 ```python
 for tab, tab_panel in zip(tabs, tab_panels):